 The following days shall be recognized by The Board as holidays for full-time employees of Washington Township.
 Full-time employees will be paid for their choice of 6 to 8 hours per day not to exceed 96 hours per year.
+These are the observed days that the office will be closed.
+If the observed day isn't the actual holiday you are paid straight time if you work.
+See section 609.5.1 for days where 1.5 times your hourly rate is paid.

-- New Year's Day
+- New Years Day January 1st

-- Martin Luther King Day
+- Martin Luther King Day January 15th

-- Memorial Day
+- Presidents Day February 19th